judith-tonhauser/projective-probability-ARCHIVED/plan.md

 ## 20 (non-gradable, non-subjective) eventualities (described by main or embedded clauses) and two facts about the world each
 **10 women's names / 10 men's names**
-- Mary is pregnant (Mary is a high school student / Mary just walked into Planned Parenthood)
+- Mary is pregnant (Mary is a middle school student / Mary just walked into Planned Parenthood)
 - Josie went on vacation to France (Josie doesn't have a passport / Josie loves France)
 - Emma gained a pound (Emma is on a very strict diet / Emma is a toddler)
 - Olivia slept until noon (Olivia has two small children / Olivia is a bar tender)